paijp/arduino-cli-docker/README.md

-# 'arduino-cli-docker' is a Dockerfile that you compile and upload to the arduino in a container.
+# 'arduino-cli-docker' is a Dockerfile that you can compile and upload to the arduino in a container.

 ```
 docker run -it --name actest --device=/dev/bus/usb:/dev/bus/usb arduino-cli bash